physiozoo/physiozoo.github.io/docs/sections/tutorials/pzloader.rst

 ---------------------
 - ``PZ Loader``: three types of formats can be loaded in **PhysioZoo**.
 This is done through the ``PZ Loader``.
 The ``PZ Loader`` will ensure that the data that enter the ``PZ-UI`` are properly formatted.

-- Header: it is possible to include a header at the beginning of a file.
-This header will specify all the information that **PhysioZoo** needs to open a file.
-If all the information is specified in the header, then you will not need to go through populating the ``PZ Loader`` User Interface and the file will be directly opened in **PhysioZoo**.
+- Header: it is possible to include a header at the beginning of a record.
+This header will specify all the information that **PhysioZoo** needs to open a record.
+If all the information is specified in the header, then you will not need to go through populating the ``PZ Loader`` User Interface and the record will be directly opened in **PhysioZoo**.

 See `here <../tutorials/pzformats.html>`_ for the formats supported and how to create **PhysioZoo** headers.

-The figure bellow illustrates the pathway for loading data: the ``PZ Loader`` is used to load data from one of the supported formats.
+The figure bellow illustrates the pathway for loading a recording: the ``PZ Loader`` is used to load a recording from one of the supported formats.
 If no header is available, then the ``PZ Loader`` user interface is opened and the user is prompted to enter the necessary information.
-If the header is available, then the file is directly loaded in **PhysioZoo**.
+If the header is available, then the record is directly loaded in **PhysioZoo**.

 .. image:: ../../_static/PZ_formats.png
    :align: center

-In this tutorial we will see how to make use of the ``PZ Loader`` UI when no header is available.
+In this tutorial we will see how to make use of the ``PZ Loader`` user interface (UI) when no header is available.

-**PZ Loader UI**
+**PZ Loader User Interface**
 ---------------------

 Open an example annotation file: